Proper 24 (October 16-22)

-We have a ‘Who dunnit’ and a ransom in our gospel lesson this morning.
+In our Gospel Lesson this morning, we have a ‘Who dunnit’ and a ransom.
 Jesus concludes with these words, “For the Son of Man came not to be served but to serve, and to give his life a ransom for many.”
-This statement has caused some problems throughout our Christian history.
 The Son of Man as a ransom for many.
-The term “Son of Man” has caused some problems.
-It’s a bit vague, though we generally agree that Jesus meant to refer to himself.
-So Jesus pays the ransom.
+The term “Son of Man” is a bit vague, though we generally agree that Jesus meant to refer to himself.
+So Jesus pays a ransom.
 And the ransom is paid “for many.”
 That’s kind of vague, too, but presumably it means that it’s for us, humanity: Jesus came to ransom us away from whoever has a hold on us.
 The question remains, ‘Who dunnit’?
 Who is it that Jesus is ransoming us from?
 Who demands the ransom?
-Who is it paid to?

 Let’s be clear: This is the most important ‘Who dunnit’ we could possibly attempt to figure out.
 It’s the ‘Who dunnit’ that our very lives depend on, for we are the ones who are ransomed from death.
 Jesus is the one who pays the ransom.
 But who is demanding it?
 ‘Who dunnit’?
 Who has us in captivity?
 Who might kill us if the ransom can’t be paid?